Going Deeper into Recognizing Actions in Dark Environments: A Comprehensive Benchmark Study: Introduction

-In spite of their capability in generating visually enhanced images and videos, prior research has shown that a majority of illumination enhancement methods are incapable of improving AR performance in dark videos consistently.
+In spite of their capability in generating visually enhanced images and videos, prior research \citep{xu2021arid,singh2022action,chen2021darklight} has shown that a majority of illumination enhancement methods are incapable of improving AR performance in dark videos consistently.
 This is caused by two aspects: first, most illumination enhancement methods are developed upon low-illumination images, which are static and do not contain motion information.
 For the few illumination enhancement video datasets (e.g, DRV \citep{chen2019seeing}), videos collected are also mostly static, with the ``ground truth" of the dark videos shot by long exposures.
-In contrast, actions in videos are closely correlated with motion information, which is not generally included in current datasets for illumination enhancement.
+Therefore, human actions are generally not included in the current video datasets for illumination enhancement. }

 Second, current illumination enhancement datasets target predominantly on human vision, with the evaluation of method based not only on quantitative evaluation but also on rather subjective qualitative evaluation (e.g., US \citep{guo2020zero} and PI scores \citep{mittal2012making,ma2017learning,blau2018perception}).
 Quantitative evaluation of illumination enhancement methods is also based mostly on the quality of the image/video (e.g., PSNR) instead of the understanding of image/video (e.g., classification and segmentation).
 The misalignment between the target of applying illumination enhancements to dark videos for AR and that of the illumination enhancement datasets would therefore be unable to guide illumination enhancement methods to improve on AR accuracies in dark videos.